ansys/pyedb/doc/source/Getting_started/Contributing.rst

 Adhere to code style
 --------------------
-PyAEDT is compliant with `PyAnsys code style
+PyEDB is compliant with `PyAnsys code style
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to check the code style.
 You can install and activate this tool with: